isarafx/RentalRoom/README.md

 # Mini Project Select Topic 1

-Rental room service is a smart contract written in Solidity with simple functions like -Set the price of rental room
+Rental room service is a smart contract written in Solidity with simple functions like<br /> -Set the price of rental room<br />
--Set and lock Security deposit money of tenant -Automatically payment for tenant
+-Set and lock Security deposit money of tenant<br /> -Automatically payment for tenant<br />
--Changeable checkout time and rental, deposit price -Owner can withdraw or change their owner address
+-Changeable checkout time and rental, deposit price<br /> -Owner can withdraw or change their owner address<br />

-This project is part of Select Topic Blockchain Subject
+This project is part of Select Topic Blockchain Subject<br />

 ### MEMBER